krowe/ZSH-Keybindings/README.md

       username   ALL=(ALL) NOPASSWD: /sbin/reboot

 Where `username` is replaced by you actual Linux user name.
 This will allow the user specified to reboot the computer without a password.
+This must be placed near the end of the file to work.
 Once you do this, you should be extra careful about accidentally running reboot because it'll just work.
 It isn't a problem for me because I usually use `shutdown -r now` myself.

 ## Limitations ##